Photosynq/PhotosynQ-Documentation/docs/instruments/light-guide-mask.md

 ![Fold the end over the air channels](./images/assemble-mask-3.png)

-::: warning
+::: warning Note
-**Note:** Make sure when using tape not to cover the air channels or light guide.
+Make sure when using tape not to cover the air channels or light guide.
 :::

 ### Step 4